lab-v2/pyreason/docs/source/key_concepts/key_concepts.rst

 -  A rule is a statement that establishes a relationship between premises and a conclusion, allowing for the derivation of the conclusion if the premises are true.
-Rules are foundational to logical systems, facilitating the inference process. |rule_image|
+Rules are foundational to logical systems, facilitating the inference process.
-   This is some text.

 .. image:: rule_image.png
-   :alt: A description of the image
    :align: center

 -  Every rule has a head and a body.
 The head determines what will